fereshteh-ahmadnezhad/today-i-learned/toefl/writing.md

 13. The lecturer, however, opposes them all and **puts forth** solutions to the above-mentioned problems.
 14. The **author posits** that ...

+more sentences:
+1. they are subjected to stricter regulations
+2. they are less likely to commit a crime
+3. This led my parents to respect an artisan more than a teacher.
+4. These people are more genteel...

 ## Synonyms:
 1. adversely: unfavorably